pyrmont/predoc/README.md

 # Predoc

-Predoc is both a Markdown flavour specifically designed to for writing manpages and a command-line tool for converting a Predoc document into a manpage written in mdoc.
+Predoc is both a Markdown flavour specifically designed for writing manpages and a command-line tool for converting a Predoc document into a manpage written in mdoc.